jamesbriggs/pgloader_wrapper/README.md

 - In MySQL, database and schema are the same thing (a directory on disk.)
 In Postgresql, a database is a logical container for multiple objects like schemas and roles.
 - In Postgresql, a user is the same thing as a role (aside from inheritance differences.)
 - In MySQL, a unique index is a unique constraint.
-In Postgresql, a unique constraint's underlying mechanism is a unique index, but the two are considered different.
+In Postgresql, a unique constraint's underlying mechanism is a unique index, but the two are considered logically different.
 UPSERTs require constraints.

 Todo
 -----